 A voting delegate must be present at the State Leadership Conference to vote.

 Section 3.
-Voting Delegates at National Leadership Conference
+Voting Delegates at International Leadership Conference

-Voting delegates to the National Leadership Conference shall be the current State President and other state officers as allowed by the National guidelines.
+Voting delegates to the International Leadership Conference shall be the current State President and other state officers as allowed by the National guidelines.
 In the event additional voting delegates are needed, the State Advisor will appoint students to serve as voting delegates.

 ARTICLE IX.
 SPECIAL COMMITTEES